St Lucie County International Airport

 MVFR

-St Lucie County International Airport is currently reporting marginal VFR (MVFR) conditions with overcast skies at 3,600 feet and 3 SM visibility.
+St Lucie County International Airport is currently reporting marginal VFR (MVFR) conditions with clear skies and 4 SM visibility.
+Note: This observation is 1 hours old and conditions may have changed.

 Wind Analysis